rblalock/alloyjmk/readme.md

 alloy.jmk is a build file that runs before compilation of an Alloy project - it's a standard part of alloy and allows you to run tasks  after and before compilation, the latter being the perfect time to **swap the tiapp.xml with another** based on an Alloy theme!

+Download the jmk and drop it in your Alloy app folder (same folder as the config.json).

 My config.json looks like this:

 ```JSON